opentool-hub/opentool-csharp-net/README.md

 The OpenTool SDK for .NET supports Tool Server and Client communication over the JSON-RPC protocol, implementing the core capabilities defined in the OpenTool specification.

+If you need to use .NET Framework 4.8.1, please use [opentool-csharp-netfx](http://github.com/opentool-hub/opentool-csharp-netfx).

 ## Features

 * OpenTool JSON parser